 Instead, it grew because I stayed focused on connecting with the right people (you) instead of all the people.
 I also decided not to learn it all, but only what was most important.
 Instead of complicating things, I gave myself permission to make this journey enjoyable.
 I decided to uncomplicate everything for ultimate freedom.
 Freedom from stress.
 Freedom from comparison and freedom from the fear of needing to know it all before getting started.

-If you want to know how I did it, and how you can do it, check out Zero to 100, a microcourse for beginning bloggers or contact me and let me know how I can be helpful.
+If you want to know more about how I did it, and how you can do it too, check out How to Create a Meaningful Microbusiness.